sagglamderya/sagglamderya/README.md

 - ⚡ Trying to be a Geology Engineer and Bridge Player
 - 🌱 I’m currently learning Python
-- 📫 Reach me on sagglamderya@gmail.com
+- 📫 Mail me on sagglamderya@gmail.com

 ## Reach Me On